 Are you ready to embark on a major home renovation project?
-As exciting as it may be, it’s important to remember that renovating and remodeling your home is an intensive undertaking with many potential pitfalls along the way.
+As exciting as it may be, there are important things you should know before renovating, as it’s important to remember that renovating and remodeling your home is an intensive undertaking.
+There can be many potential pitfalls along the way.
 Before you begin down the path of demolition and construction, consider these essential 8 pieces of advice for navigating through this process successfully!
-Knowing what type of budget to establish, how best to delegate tasks among professionals, and other tips will prepare you with the know-how it takes for successful renovations.
+Knowing what type of budget to establish and how best to delegate tasks among professionals will help.
+These tips will prepare you with the know-how it takes for successful renovations.

 1. Set a Realistic Budget

-Renovations are an exciting and rewarding endeavor for many people, but they can also be expensive if you don’t take the time to think through your decisions.
+Renovations are an exciting and rewarding endeavor for many people.
+However, they can also be expensive if you don’t take the time to think through your decisions.
 Setting a realistic budget is one of the most important steps when planning a renovation project.
-It’s easy to dream big and plan for luxurious changes that might increase the value of your home, but to make smart financial decisions, you need to understand what is within your means.
-Have an estimate of materials, labor, any furniture or decoration items you might need, and a contingency fund.
-Building up a detailed picture of cost breakdowns will keep you right on schedule and help you determine where you should save money or splurge on quality improvements – keeping all expectations in check is key!
+It’s easy to dream big and plan for luxurious changes that might increase the value of your home.
+But to make smart financial decisions, you need to understand what is within your means.
+Have an estimate of materials, labor, any furniture, decoration items you might need, and a contingency fund.
+Building up a detailed picture of cost breakdowns will keep you right on schedule.
+This helps you determine where you should save money or splurge on quality improvements – keeping all expectations in check is key!

 2. Hire the Right Contractor